theQRL/docs.theqrl.org/_docs/mining/pool.md

 ### Start QRL and Sync

-Now that you have qrl installed start the node, and sync the blockchain.

-Before we start the node though we need to create a configuration file to give the QRL node instructions on how to run.
+Before you start the node you need to create a configuration file to give the QRL node instructions on how to run.

 Create a `{{ layout.v.qrlConf.confLocation }}` file and add any configuration settings you may need.

 At minimum you must have: